 CRC supports the Higher Education Opportunity Act and Digital Millennium Copyright Act, including efforts to eliminate the illegal distribution of copyrighted material.
-LRCCD Board Policy P-8861 developed through the consultation process, provides guidelines to students, faculty and staff to assist in compliance with federal copyright laws.
+LRCCD Board Policy P-8861, developed through the consultation process, provides guidelines to students, faculty and staff to assist in compliance with federal copyright laws.
 More information on copyright and piracy can be viewed on the Los Rios district’s website.

 In order to comply with the federal regulation requiring the development of educational programming to celebrate Constitution Day on September 17th of each year, Cosumnes River College’s Student Development Office provides faculty, students, and staff with access to U.S. Constitution Day educational resources, toolkits, and free pocket size U.S. Constitution books.

 Cosumnes River College has a full array of Title IV programs and California State Financial Aid Programs.
 Financial assistance may include: grants, loans, federal work-study, CRC Foundation scholarships, as well as privately supported scholarships.